iiroki/user-auth-project/README.md

 ASP.NET Core `UserManager` uses PBKDF2 password hashing algorithm by default.
 OWASP suggests that [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) would be a better alternative, so I ended up changing `UserManager`'s password hashing algorithm to bcrypt by implementing `BCryptPasswordHasher`.
 OWASP also states that the bcrypt work factor should be at least 10, so the password hasher uses 12.

 This project used JWTs (JSON Web Tokens) for user authentication.
 Successful login grants the user a refresh token (expires in 3 h) that can then be used to get an access token (expires in 5 min) that can be used to access the API.
 Refresh tokens can't be used to access API resources.
+JWT issuer and audience fields are also populated and validated during authentication.

 An user has to provide an email when creating the user account.
 The user has to confirm their email in order to login in.
-TODO: The email will also be used to change forgotten password.

 ### Role-based authorization
 References: